-CURRENT LAW/POLICY HOUSE-PASSED BILL (H.R.
-2419) SENATE-PASSED SUBSTITUTE AMENDMENT (H.R.
-2419) NEW LAW (P.L.
-110-246) assistance, and local training, through FY2008.
-[7 U.S.C. § 6601(d)(2)] No comparable provision.
-Authorizes competitive forestry grants to Hispanic-serving institutions to recruit, retain, and train "Hispanics and other under-represented groups." [§ 8201] No comparable provision.
-Adopts House provision. [§ 8402] No comparable provision.
+Current Law/Policy House-Passed Bill (H.R.
+2419) Senate-Passed Substitute Amendment (H.R.
+2419) New Law (P.L.
+110-246) to Hispanic-serving institutions to recruit, retain, and train "Hispanics and other under-represented groups." [§ 8201] No comparable provision.
 No comparable provision.
-Amends the Lacey Act Amendments of 1981 (P.L.
+Amended the Lacey Act Amendments of 1981 (P.L.
 97-79; 16 §§ U.S.C.
-3371-78) to expand restrictions on and penalties for importing wild plants/parts (e.g., lumber, logs) removed in violation of U.S. or foreign laws. [§ 8204] Adopts Senate provision with changes - definition of plant ; exclusion of recycled materials; clarification of impact on exports; and regulations to further define plant . [§ 8204] No comparable provision.
+3371-78) to expand restrictions on and penalties for importing wild plants/parts (e.g., lumber, logs) removed in violation of U.S. or foreign laws. [§ 8204] Adopted Senate provision with changes-definition of plant ; exclusion of recycled materials; clarification of impact on exports; and regulations to further define plant . [§ 8204] No comparable provision.
 No comparable provision.
-Expands boundary of Green Mountain National Forest (VT) to allow additional land acquisition.
-Authorizes exchange/ sale of specific forest lands to Bromley Mountain Ski Resort, with directions on proceeds use. [§ 8203 & § 8205] Adopts Senate provisions. [§ 8301 & § 8303] No comparable provision.
+Expanded boundary of Green Mountain National Forest (VT) to allow additional land acquisition.
+Authorizes exchange/ sale of specific forest lands to Bromley Mountain Ski Resort, with directions on proceeds use. [§ 8203 & § 8205] Adopted Senate provisions. [§ 8301 & § 8303] No comparable provision.
 No comparable provision.
-Authorizes certain land conveyance in New Mexico. [§ 11075] Adopts Senate provision, amended to authorize a land conveyance in Virginia. [§ 8302] No comparable provision.
+Authorized certain land conveyance in New Mexico. [§ 11075] Adopted Senate provision, amended to authorize a land conveyance in Virginia. [§ 8302] No comparable provision.
 No comparable provision.
-For non-salvage timber sale contracts awarded between 7/1/04 and 12/31/06, the purchasers may request that the contract be cancelled, the contract payment rate be redetermined, or a sub- Adopts Senate provision with minor changes. [§ 8401]
+For non-salvage timber sale contracts awarded between 7/1/04 and 12/31/06, purchasers may request that the contract be cancelled, the contract payment rate be re-determined, or a substitute Producer Price Index be used.
+USDA may agree to the contract modification, if the specified terms and limitations are met. [§ 8301] Adopted Senate provision with minor changes. [§ 8401]